 In contrast to the deserts of Palestine, back at home in Western Victoria, the spring grass was abundant, lambs were fattening and the local P&A Agricultural show season was underway.
 News of Walter’s death, however, began to reverberate from Byaduk by mid-November 1917.
 His death was felt as far away Trawalla, west of Ballarat, home to Walter’s sister Flora.
 Reports appeared in both the Ballarat Courier and the Ripponshire Advocate.

 In the Hamilton Spectator, Frank Kinghorn gave thanks to all those who had paid tribute to his youngest son.

 When Major Lawson corresponded with Frank Kinghorn the following year, he too paid tribute to Walter and reassured Frank that Walter had played a part in the “finest charge in the annals of modern warfare”.
 Little consolation for Frank, then in his 80s.
 He died in 1919.

-A cousin of Charles Harman, Isabella Harman had two brothers-in-law serve, Denis and Michael Bunworth.
+A cousin of Charles Harman, Isabella Harman had two brothers-in-law served, Denis and Michael Bunworth.
 Denis was killed only a month earlier in France.
 As Isabella’s husband, Jonathan Bunworth planted a tree for his brother Michael, he could never imagine that within two weeks, Micheal’s plaque too would bear the telling laurel wreath.
-Michael was killed on August 1, 1918 in France.
-The deaths of the two Bunworth boys was also felt by the Kinghorns as Walter’s brother Frank jnr. married Denis and Michael’s sister, Johanna.
+Michael was killed on 1 August 1918 in France.
+The deaths of the two Bunworth boys was also felt by the Kinghorns as Walter’s brother Frank Jr. married Denis and Michael’s sister, Johanna.
 Three families intertwined through marriage and united in grief.